-If you haven’t set up or don’t have access to your security contact information, you can try looking for your Microsoft account username within the product or services that you are using.
+If you haven’t set up or don’t have access to your security contact information, try the options below to look for your Microsoft account username within other product or services you associated with that account.

 How to find your Microsoft account username in the product or service you use

 For the protection of your account, we have strict policies on how our advocates can help you with your account.
 Microsoft Support advocates are unable to provide account information without proper validation, but there are places you can look within the products themselves.

 Have you ever set up an alternate email address for the account you want to sign in, such as @outlook.com, @gmail.com, or @live.com?
 If so, try that.

 If you closed your Microsoft account, you have 60 days from that closure to sign in and reopen it.
 After that 60 days, your account and data expire.

 If you haven't signed in to your account for a long time, it might expire due to inactivity, according to the following schedule.

 |If the last time you signed in was:||Your account expires after:|